Gérald Darmanin: Champions League Final controversy

-On 28 May 2022, the Champions League final at the Stade de France descended into chaos with locals getting into the stadium without tickets and robbing and assaulting visiting Liverpool fans, while the police launched tear gas on innocent fans.
-Darmanin blamed what he believed to be ticket counterfeiting by Liverpool fans, an account that was disputed by eyewitnesses including journalists.
+On 28 May 2022, the Champions League final at the Stade de France descended into chaos with locals entering the stadium without tickets and robbing and assaulting visiting Liverpool fans, while the police launched tear gas on innocent fans.
+Darmanin blamed the escalation on alleged ticket counterfeiting by Liverpool fans, an account that was disputed by eyewitnesses including journalists.
 His statement was strongly condemned by Liverpool and the French left and right wing.
 Polling found that 76% of the French public did not believe his statement.

-In June 2022, whilst giving evidence to a Senate committee, Darmanin admitted things could have been better organised and apologised for the "disproportionate" use of tear gas.
-But he maintained Liverpool fans were largely to blame.
-However, in July 2022, the Senate committee later released a report that condemned Darmanin saying that: "It is unfair to have sought to blame supporters of the Liverpool team for the disturbances, as the interior minister has done, to deflect attention from the state's inability to properly manage the crowd and suppress the action of several hundred violent and organised delinquents."
+In June 2022, whilst giving evidence to a Senate committee, Darmanin said that things could have been better organised and apologised for the "disproportionate" use of tear gas.
+He maintained Liverpool fans were largely to blame.
+In July 2022, the Senate committee released a report that condemned Darmanin, saying: "It is unfair to have sought to blame supporters of the Liverpool team for the disturbances, as the interior minister has done, to deflect attention from the state's inability to properly manage the crowd and suppress the action of several hundred violent and organised delinquents."

-Family
+In May 2025, Darmanin formally apologised to Liverpool supporters for blaming them for the chaos, admitting that fans "were quite right to be hurt.
+It was a mistake and a failure."

+Accusations of Corruption with PSG

+In September 2024, Mediapart claims that the justice system has text messages attesting to Gérald Darmanin's involvement in Paris Saint-Germain's tax affairs.

+Personal life
-Darmanin, remarried on 29 August 2020, his wife Rose-Marie Devillers, is a consultancy director at Havas, a prestigious French communications group, and they were introduced by Michel Bettan, executive vice-president of Havas Paris.

-They have one child, a baby boy born in 2021, Maximilien.
+Darmanin married his second wife, Rose-Marie Devillers, a consultancy director at French communications group Havas, on 29 August 2020.
+They were introduced to each other by Michel Bettan, executive vice-president of Havas Paris.
+They have one child, a boy born in 2021.
+Darmanin is Catholic.